javier-zarate/smart-pump/README.md

   - On subsequent runs project loads instantly

-- On Linux there appear an error message with Vite but project still runs
+- On Linux there appears to be an error message with [Vite](https://vitejs.dev/) on first run but project still runs

 ---